 Museum Villa Jean Fragonard

 It was one of the first homes built outside the city center at the time.
-It belonged to three old Provencal families before the villa was bought by Alexandre Maubert, a wealthy perfume merchant.
-Maubert was a cousin of Jean-Honoré Fragonard and welcomed him to his home in 1790-91, when Fragonard had to leave Paris for political reasons.
+It belonged to three old Provençal families before the villa was bought by Alexandre Maubert, a wealthy perfume merchant.
+Maubert was a cousin of Jean-Honoré Fragonard and welcomed him into his home in 1790-91 when Fragonard had to leave Paris for political reasons.

-The town of Grasse acquired the house when it was for sale in 1977, to turn it into a museum
+The city of Grasse acquired the house when it was up for sale in 1977 to turn it into a museum.

-Fragonard was one of the most prolific of eighteenth-century painters and illustrators.
-Born in 1732 in Grasse in the south of France, he moved with his family at an early age to Paris.
+Fragonard was one of the most prolific painters and draftsmen of the 18th century.He was born in 1732 in Grasse in the south of France and moved with his family to Paris at an early age.

-Today, magnificent copies of these paintings adorn the museum’s salons.
-In addition to original drawings and paintings by Jean-Honoré Fragonard, you will discover on the staircase, a fantastic decoration made as a trompe-l’oeil.
+Today, splendid copies of these paintings adorn the museum’s salons.
+In addition to original drawings and paintings by Jean-Honoré Fragonard, the staircase reveals a stunning trompe-l’oeil decoration.

-“Trompe-l’oeil” is a special technique that deceives the eye – a genre within art that tries to make it impossible for the eye to distinguish between a painted and a real object.
+“Trompe-l’oeil” is a special technique that deceives the eye – a genre of art that attempts to make it impossible for the eye to distinguish between a painted and a real object.

-You can also experience one of Jean Honoré Fragonard’s rare religious paintings in Notre Dame de Puy Cathedral – “Washing of Feet” from 1754.
+You can also experience one of Jean Honoré Fragonard’s rare religious paintings in the Cathedral of Notre Dame de Puy – “Washing of Feet” from 1754.

-In the lower floor of the villa on the garden side is another museum worth visiting – the Musee de la Marine de Admiral de Grasse.
-Cafe des Musee and Parfumeri Fragonard are just a 3-minute walk away.
+Downstairs on the garden side of the villa is another museum worth visiting – the Musee de la Marine de Admiral de Grasse.
+And just a three-minute walk away is Cafe de Musee and Parfumeri Fragonard.

 Every day 13.00-18.45